Abib-ops/Abib/README.txt

 Also, of the other windows except Find.

 Abib397
-Changes to About, Help, Readme and Copyright windows.
+Changes to About, Help, Readme, and Copyright windows.

 Abib396
 Python 3.13.1 updated version
 No real changes

 Abib395
-Changes to 'About' window.
+Changes to the 'About' window.
 Corrected problems with 'Any of the words' search.

 Abib394
-Is a test version of 393 to check that installation is correct.
+Is a test version of 393 to check that the installation is correct.

 Abib393
 Blank lines placed at the end of Revelation to prevent a glitch.